lci/concept/WORKERS.md

 2. The **running** stage basically consist of all pipeline stages.
 These get executed in the defined row and commands get edited beforehand to include secrets.
 After every successful stage execution all defined artifacts get pushed into a local job-wide artifact storage.
 If enabled, all occurances of secrets in the log output get removed before handing out these.
 After running all stages the worker marks the job as complete and returns all relevant resulting data like artifacts.
 3. The **cleanup** stage runs after the execution itself.
 It stops the Docker container, removes it and the used image and generally tydies up the worker.

 **Note:** These stages are **worker stages**.
 The **job stages** are split up into the first two parts of it: **preparation** and **running** (the second split up into the single pipeline stages).
-During these two parts of the worker stage a job is currently being worked on and so the worker constantly pushed updates (logs and job status) to the server.
+During these two parts of the worker stage a job is currently being worked on and so the worker constantly pushes updates (logs and job status) to the server.
 After the running stage the job is being marked as done, but the worker itself is not available yet as it has to run through the cleanup stage.